pwwl/ics-anomaly-attribution/README.md

 pip install -r requirements.txt
 ```

+### Data Setup

+This repository is configured for three datasets: `TEP`, `SWAT`, and `WADI`.

+For convenience, the TEP training dataset is included.
+The raw SWaT and WADI datasets need to be requested through the [iTrust website](https://itrust.sutd.edu.sg/itrust-labs_datasets/).

+For instructions on how to setup and process the raw datasets, see the associated README files in the `data` directory.

 ### Workflow 1 - CNN on SWaT Dataset

 This workflow will walk you through training a CNN model on the SWaT dataset, as well as generating explanations on a singular attack.
 Ensure you have retrieved the dataset as mentioned [here](#using-the-datasets).